El Rushbo, the all-knowing, all-caring, all-sensing, all-feeling, Maha Rushi.

 Cindy attracted worldwide attention last month with her 26-day vigil outside President Bush's Texas ranch.

-She was among several hundred demonstrators who marched around the White House today, then stopped in front and began singing and chanting Stop the War Now.
+She was among several hundred demonstrators who marched around the White House today, then stopped in front and began singing and chanting Stop the War Now, the demonstration part of a broader anti-war effort on Capitol Hill organized by United for Peace and Justice, an umbrella group.

 Yeah, umbrella group.

-That's the Stalinist munch, I think.
+That's the Stalinist bunch, I think.

 If not, it's one of them.

-What members of Congress and meet?
+What members of Congress are meet, we need to know.

 We need to know who these great members of Congress are, ladies and gentlemen, that are meeting with these anti-war protesters.

-Cindy Sheehan behind bars, at least temporarily arrested by evil forces of the Bush administration who don't like this attention.
+Cindy Sheehan behind bars, at least temporarily, arrested by evil forces of the Bush administration who don't like this attention.

 That's another great one from Paul Shanklin.

-He's got CDs available, some of the great parodies from the grooveyard of forgotten favorites and archives of this program.
+He's got CDs available, some of the great parodies from the groove yard of forgotten favorites and archives of this program.

-Shhanklin, by the way, is spelled S-H-A-N-K-L-I-N, Paulshanklin.com.
+Shanklin, by the way, is spelled S-H-A-N-K-L-I-N, paulshanklin.com.

-Sales of previously owned homes rose in August to the second highest level on record, with home prices rising at the fastest pace in 26 years.
+Defying expectation, sales of previously owned homes rose in August to the second highest level on record, with home prices rising at the fastest pace in 26 years.

 Defying expectation.

-Now I thought everybody expected it.
+I thought everybody expected it.

 I thought that's why Greenspan was out there saying, don't do this.

-There's a housing bubble out there.
+There's a housing bubble out.

-What do you mean defying expectations?
+What do you mean, defying expectations?

-Who's expectations?
+Whose expectations?

-Erwin Redliner?
+Erwin Redlander?

 What expert?